-- ► The MCMC algorithm constructs a Markov chain which has a stationary distribution equal to the target density we would like to generate a sample from.
-(We look at how in Lecture 5.3). - ► To use MCMC one needs to check that the constructed Markov chain is ergodic, but this is usually simple. - ▶ Running the Markov chain will then eventually create values which are an approximate sample from the target distribution.
-But is this good enough?
+- The MCMC algorithm constructs a Markov chain which has a stationary distribution equal to the target density we would like to generate a sample from. - To use MCMC one needs to check that the constructed Markov chain is ergodic, but this is usually simple. - Running the Markov chain will then eventually create values which are an approximate sample from the target distribution. - Will this approximate sample give an approximately correct computation for the prediction?